 ENERGY STAR is the simple choice for energy efficiency, making it easy for consumers and businesses to purchase products that save them money and protect the environment.
 EPA ensures that each product that earns the label is independently certified to deliver the efficiency performance and savings that consumers have come to expect.
 It’s that integrity that led Americans to purchase more than 300 million ENERGY STAR certified products in 2019 and more than 300 million ENERGY STAR certified light bulbs, with a market value of more than $100 billion.
 In fact, an average of 800,000 ENERGY STAR certified products was sold every day in 2019, bringing the total to more than 7 billion products sold since 1992.
 Learn more about ENERGY STAR products.

 ENERGY STAR for buildings and plants

-ENERGY STAR for homes
+ENERGY STAR for the residential sector

 Utilities and local governments rely on ENERGY STAR

 Nationwide, utilities invested $8.4 billion in energy efficiency programs in 2019.
 With hundreds of different utilities scattered around the country, EPA plays a critical unifying role to guide their energy efficiency programs.
 EPA enables utilities to leverage ENERGY STAR as a common national platform, avoiding the creation of hundreds of independent utility programs across the nation, which could fragment the market and stall innovation.
 More than 840 utilities, state and local governments, and nonprofits leverage ENERGY STAR in their efficiency programs, reaching roughly 97% of households in all 50 states.